This is another big problem I see with mixes submitted for mastering. Here's the correct amount of headroom you should leave for mastering.

 and you're stuck with it.
 Gaining it down yourself does nothing.

-The reason we need headroom is because compressed/limited or over-level mixes already have music content removed from them, which greatly limits what we can do in mastering.
+The reason I need dynamic range and headroom in mixes is because compressed/limited or over-level mixes already have music content removed from them, which greatly limits what I can do in mastering.